When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 Unsuitable emergency accommodation

-If you're in emergency accommodation while the council is looking into your situation, the place you're staying in has to be suitable for you and your household.
+If you're placed in emergency accommodation while the council is looking into your situation, it has to be suitable for you and your household.

 It is difficult to challenge the council while it's still making enquiries into your homelessness application.
 This can only be done by going to court.
 You will need help from a housing adviser to do this.